gto76/python-cheatsheet/README.md

 def f(<default_args>):                         # def f(x=0, y=0):
 def f(<nondefault_args>, <default_args>):      # def f(x, y=0):
 ```
-* **A function has its default values evaluated when it's first encountered in the scope.**
+* **Value of a default argument is evaluated when function is first encountered in the scope.**
-* **Any changes to default values that are mutable will persist between invocations.**
+* **If this value is a mutable object, then all its mutations will persist between invocations.**

 Splat Operator